DevAlves1993/OSmsJava/README.md

+# Usage
+Do not use this bookshop in production.
+It is under development.
+It will be available very soon.

 # OSmsJava
 OSmsJava is a library allowing you to consume easily [API REST SmsApi of orange Ivory Coast (zone AMEA)] (https://www.orangepartner.com/SMS-CI-API) .
 It is based on the library [okhttp] (https://github.com/square/okhttp).